 What We Do

 Children and Family Futures’ research and evaluation team provides evaluation support to the agencies we serve.
-With more than 20 years of experience, our approach reflects the social, cultural, and policy environments of communities in which we work.
+With more than 20 years of experience, our approach reflects the practice and policy environments of communities in which we work.
 We prioritize working with organizations that serve vulnerable populations including family treatment courts, veterans treatment courts, substance use and mental health disorder treatment systems, and child welfare agencies.
 Our highly skilled team has expertise in conducting evaluation activities for cross-systems collaborative partnerships and developing capacity at the federal, tribal, state, and local levels.

 About Our Services